BICENTENNIAL TRIBUTE

 SCENE 1

-P(sneering): Have no fear my good Doctor – the underfed, overbred brats will not get the better of me
+P(sneering): Have no fear, my good Doctor - the underfed, overbred brats will not get the better of me!

 D: Yes, well - they are quite sweet little chaps at heart - anyways - just mind that curly-headed monkey Georgie Byron

 P: Byron huh?
 Boating chap?
 Killed someone in a brothel, no?
+Carried his cousin out in a coffin?

 Knock on door, a servant delivers a letter